Pylons/pyramid/docs/narr/views.rst

 first view with a set of predicates all of which match the request environment will be invoked.

-If no view can be found which has predicates which allow it to be matched up with the request, :app:`Pyramid` will return an error to the user's browser, representing a "not found" (404) page.
+If no view can be found with predicates which allow it to be matched up with the request, :app:`Pyramid` will return an error to the user's browser, representing a "not found" (404) page.
 See :ref:`changing_the_notfound_view` for more information about changing